Survey in Characterizing Semantic Change: Methods for Semantic Change Characterization

 \subsubsection{Dimension}

-\citet{Ryskina2020WhereNW} propose a statistical approach to identify neologism based on frequency count and semantic sparsity (measured with embeddings).
-They claim that words and concepts suffer from supply and demand curves, so emerging concepts (i.e., neologism or sense broadening) would appear to populate the sparse semantic region until the space becomes uniformly covered.
-In the work of \citet{Vijayarani2020KnowledgeenhancedTW}, the authors demonstrated that vector embeddings and lexical features can be used to detect sense narrowing.
-They explain with the characterization of the changes in meaning of the word ``tablet'', in English.
-They found that the word had undergone a narrowing of meaning because now it was commonly used to describe a portable computer than rectangular shaped objects (as it was its initial utilisation).
-By analysing the deviation of a Gaussian word embedding, \citet{Yksel2021SemanticCD} identified a way to measure the narrowing and broadening in word senses.
-In \citet{moss2020detecting}, the authors also performed a training per sense of these embeddings.
+\citet{Ryskina2020WhereNW} proposed a statistical approach to identify neologisms based on frequency count and semantic sparsity (measured with embeddings).
+They claim that words and concepts are subject to supply and demand, so emerging concepts (i.e., neologisms or sense broadening) appear to populate sparse semantic regions until the space becomes uniformly covered.

+In \cite{Giulianelli2020AnalysingLS}, the authors use BERT to create contextualized embeddings of words and then cluster them to obtain usage types.
+They apply entropy difference, Jensen-Shannon divergence (JSD), and average pairwise distance (APD) as proxies to measure word broadening and narrowing, finding that higher APD and JSD were the best metrics for broadening.

+By analyzing the deviation of a Gaussian word embedding, \citet{Yksel2021SemanticCD} identified a way to measure narrowing and broadening in word senses.
+In \citet{moss2020detecting}, the authors also performed per-sense training of these embeddings.
+In \Cref{fig:gaussianemb}, we observe the distribution of the word `gay' becoming wider and closer to `homosexual'.

+\cite{Lautenschlager2024DetectionON} uses XL-LEXEME \citep{Cassotti2023XLLEXEMEWP} clustered embeddings to progressively discover new senses in the historical COHA corpus.
+They frame the task as Unknown Sense Detection: given an initial dictionary, the goal is to identify unrecorded senses.
+The system compares a word usage to all its dictionary senses, and if the highest similarity score falls below a threshold, the usage is flagged as a potential new sense.